Guide to API Privilege Escalation - Application Files

 4. Returns the result.

-You can write your AdminBin application in any programming language.
-However, in cPanel & WHM version 54 and newer, we recommend that you write the file as a Perl modulino that subclasses the Cpanel::AdminBin::Script::Class module.
+You can write your `AdminBin` application in any programming language.
+However, we recommend that you write the file as a Perl module that uses the `Cpanel::AdminBin::Base` module.

 mode=full